OakTechs/ibo-studio-docs/docs/components.md

 ## DateField

-Native date picker with extensive customization options for forms and data entry.
+Native date and datetime picker with extensive customization options for forms and data entry.
+Supports date-only and date+time selection modes.

 ```json
 {